California Gov. Newsom and wife earned $1.5 million in 2020

 Their deductions included about $10,000 in business expenses, $285,000 in rent and royalty expenses and nearly $50,000 in corporate and partnership losses.

-Newsom also picked up a $20,000 advance on a children’s book he wrote about dyslexia.
+Newsom also picked up a $20,000 advance on a children’s book he wrote about dyslexia, a condition he’s had since childhood that can make it harder to read.
 The fee paid for an illustrator, with the remainder of the advance and any proceeds going to charity.

 They reported nearly $30,000 in charitable gifts.